More articles Sunday 21 August 2011 6:14pm

 The future of Scotland was debated at the Edinburgh International Book Festival last night in a sold out event in the Spiegeltent.

-Several members of the audience then spoke on the topic questioning the panel on the economic, social and political implications of independence on border control, EU membership and defence policy, before a vote was held with roughly half the audience agreeing that we are witnessing the early stages of the break-up of Britain, and the other half voting against this idea.
+Following the speeches members of the audience spoke on the topic and questioned the panel on the economic, social and political implications of independence on border control, EU membership and defence policy.
+A subsequent vote found that roughly half of the audience agreed that we are witnessing the early stages of the break-up of Britain, with the other half voting against the idea.